Subscribe Login

 He explained that Thompson sold books during church events and was a vibrant member of their community.

-Investigations are underway but, according to eyewitness reports, a man armed with a gun was seen fleeing the scene on foot in the direction of Dome Street, from Water Lane.
+Investigations are under way, but according to eyewitness reports, a man armed with a gun was seen fleeing the scene on foot in the direction of Dome Street from Water Lane.

-“We are very hurt and upset about it and we will not spare any efforts to find who the killers are,” he told reporters following the shooting.
+“We are very hurt and upset about it and we will not spare any efforts to find who the killers are,” he told reporters following the fatal shooting.

 The bloodstained floor outside the church at Water Lane where Cora Thompson was shot and killed Wednesday afternoon..